Kozea/CSStyle/pages/home.rst

 Presentation
 ============

-CSStyle is an easy-to-use CSS converter for browsers using Gecko, Presto or Webkit engines.
+CSStyle is an easy-to-use CSS converter for browsers using Gecko, Presto, Trident or Webkit engines.
 It converts CSS values which are experimental in those engines.
 It is mainly used for CSS3 new features.

 From: